Emile Smith Rowe: Fulham agree club record transfer deal in principle with Arsenal

 Fulham fly to Portugal for a pre-season training camp on Tuesday and it is hoped Smith Rowe will join up with them at some point during the camp.

-Smith Rowe has been keen on the move with the 23-year-old's primary motivation having always been regular first-team football.
+Smith Rowe has been keen on the move with his primary motivation having always been regular first-team football.
 It is seen as a good move for all parties.

 He has been with the Arsenal squad during their pre-season tour in the United States and was an unused substitute in last week's friendly against Bournemouth in Los Angeles as the Gunners won on penalties.